AdobeDocs/commerce-webapi/src/pages/graphql/schema/store/queries/recaptcha-form-config.md

 # recaptchaFormConfig query

-The `recaptchaFormConfig` query returns information about reCaptcha configuration for selected form type.
+The `recaptchaFormConfig` query returns information about the reCaptcha configuration for the specified form type.
+You can use the [`recaptchaV3Config` query](recaptcha-v3-config.md) to return a list of form types.

 ## Syntax